African Pinguins, San Diego ZooWild animals online , Wild animals

-African or black-footed penguins is an endangered species that needs human help.
+African or black-footed penguins, which you see in web camera, is an endangered species that needs human help.
 Over the past 28 years, their number has decreased by 60 percent.

-The African Penguin is a small and medium size penguin species.
+The African Penguin, demonstrated in web camera, is a small and medium size penguin species.
 These wild animals live mainly off the coast of South Africa, between Namibia and Algoa Bay, near Port Elizabeth.
 Another colony of these beautiful mammals was found on Dyer Island.

 Black-footed penguins, which can be seen well in the online webcam, have a small body in black and white spots, and a sharp beak.
 Their breasts are white and their paws are black.
 The most striking difference between African penguins and other penguins is they have pink glands above the eyes.
 Take a look and see for yourself on the live cam.

 Penguins of this species have a large number of dense feathers, which prevents the penetration of water.
 Black-footed penguins molt for 20 days.
-African penguins nest on rocky islands.
+African penguins, showsn online, nest on rocky islands.
 The life duration of these kind of penguins is approximately 10-15 years.

-Males of African penguins are bigger than females.
+Males of African penguins, displayed in live camera, are bigger than females.
 These wild animals are monogamous.
 They create one pair for life.
 Eggs hatch both parents for 40 days.
 At the age of 3-5 months, the younglings go into an independent life.

-In nature, miniature African penguins and their eggs have natural enemies: sharks, seals, gulls, ibis, mongooses, snakes and leopards.
+In nature, miniature African penguins in this live camera, and their eggs have natural enemies: sharks, seals, gulls, ibis, mongooses, snakes and leopards.
 There is a significant role plays human in the disappearance of such rare wild animals as Black-footed penguins.